-Just a couple of weeks ago at the Biltmore hotel in Coral Gables we were part of a panel of speakers.
-Miami’s Economic Wave of Opportunity as we coined it, aimed at informing and discussing with small business owners what the Port Miami and the Panama Canal expansion means to South Florida.
+Just a couple of weeks ago at the Biltmore hotel in Coral Gables, we were part of a panel of speakers.
+Miami’s Economic Wave of Opportunity, as we coined it, aimed at informing and discussing with small business owners what the Port Miami and the Panama Canal expansion means to South Florida.

 As if planned, two days later The Miami Herald began a series of articles on the topic — shading additional light and details.
-Projects like the port tunnel, laying of new railroad lines to Jacksonville, the revamp of the highway system around the airport and Doral area, and many other developments may seem as isolated projects, but in fact are a symphony of logistical improvements — all aimed at increasing commerce in Miami.
+Projects like the port tunnel, laying of new railroad lines to Jacksonville, the revamp of the highway system around the airport and Doral area, and many other developments which may seem as isolated projects, but in fact are a symphony of logistical improvements — all aimed at increasing commerce in Miami.

-So what does it mean, how can you benefit and what should a small business do about it?
+So, what does it mean, how can you benefit, and what should a small business do about it?